wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/mouse-and-keyboard/includes/2-mouse-keyboard-actions.md

 ![Move Mouse to Text on Screen properties Advanced tab](..\media\Move-Mouse-to-Text-on-Screen-properties-Advanced-tab.png)

 With the **Send Mouse Click** Action simulate using the physical mouse to send clicks or button presses.
 Choose whether the Action should wait a number of milliseconds before sending the click.
-Unless otherwise configured, the Action will send the mouse click at whatever position on screen the cursor happens to be when the process executes this Action.
+Unless otherwise configured, the Action will send the mouse click at whatever position on screen the cursor happens to be when the process runs this Action.
 Check Move mouse before sending mouse event to show the options of the Move Mouse Action.
 A variable can be used for entering the coordinates.
 The coordinates can be set relative to the entire screen, the active window or the current mouse position.
 To enter the cursor's current position into the coordinates, press CTRL+SHIFT.
 As with all mouse Actions, determine the speed and animation type.

 ![Send Mouse Click action properties](..\media\Send-Mouse-Click-action-properties.png)